7 Positive Reinforcement French Bulldog Hacks (2026 Guide)

 Behavioral Fallout You Can’t Ignore

 Punishment works—until it doesn’t.
-Here’s what 400+ case files in my practice reveal:
+Here’s what 400+ case files in my practice reveal about positive reinforcement training techniques for French Bulldogs versus punishment:

-Each correction you give is a compound interest loan you pay back with behavioral IOUs.
+Each correction you give is a compound interest loan you pay back with behavioral IOUs at 200% APR.

-3. Basal ganglia hard-codes the exact muscle pattern (sit, down, heel).
+• Basal Ganglia: Hard-codes exact muscle pattern (sit, down, heel) after 25+ reps

 Reinforcement vs Bribes: The Litmus Test